Western honey bee: Honey

 Honey is the complex substance made from nectar and sweet deposits from plants and trees, which are gathered, modified and stored in the comb by honey bees.
 Honey is a biological mixture of inverted sugars, primarily glucose and fructose.
 It has antibacterial and anti-fungal properties.
 Honey from the western honey bee, along with the bee Tetragonisca angustula, has specific antibacterial activity towards an infection-causing bacteria, Staphylococcus aureus.
 Honey will not rot or ferment when stored under normal conditions, but it will crystallize over time.
 Although crystallized honey is acceptable for human use, bees can only use liquid honey and will remove and discard any crystallized honey from the hive.

 Bees produce honey by collecting nectar, a clear liquid consisting of nearly 80 percent water and complex sugars.
 The collecting bees store the nectar in a second stomach and return to the hive, where worker bees remove the nectar.
 The worker bees digest the raw nectar for about 30 minutes, using digestive enzymes to break down the complex sugars into simpler ones.
 Raw honey is then spread in empty honeycomb cells to dry, reducing its water content to less than 20 percent.
 When nectar is being processed, honey bees create a draft through the hive by fanning with their wings.
 When the honey has dried, the honeycomb cells are sealed (capped) with wax to preserve it.

 Beeswax

 Mature worker bees secrete beeswax from glands on their abdomen, using it to form the walls and caps of the comb.
 When honey is harvested, the wax can be collected for use in products like candles and seals.

-Bee bread
+Bee pollen

 Bees collect pollen in a pollen basket and carry it back to the hive where, after undergoing fermentation and turning into bee bread, it becomes a protein source for brood-rearing.
-Excess pollen can be collected from the hive; although it is sometimes consumed as a dietary supplement by humans, bee pollen may cause an allergic reaction in susceptible individuals.
+Excess pollen can be collected from the hive.
+Although it is sometimes consumed as a dietary supplement by humans, bee pollen may cause an allergic reaction in susceptible individuals.